Andrewsper/CS431ObstacleAvoidanceRobot/README.md

         initialize a ros node for AvoidanceRobot

-        initialize a ros subscriber for AvoidanceRobot's lds sensors that calls ros_lds_callback when it recieves data
+        initialize a ros subscriber for AvoidanceRobot's lds sensors that calls ros_lds_callback when it receives data

         initialize a ros publisher for AvoidanceRobot to send twist messages to the /cmd_vel topic